GSA/idmanagement.gov/_buy/buy.md

 # Products

 The FICAM testing program – also known as the [Federal Information Processing Standard 201 (FIPS 201) Evaluation Program]({{site.baseurl}}/fips201/) – tests commercial products used in Personal Identity Verification (PIV) credentialing systems, physical access control systems (PACS), and public key infrastructures (PKI).
-These products have been tested and approved to ensure you’re buying products that provide value, and work well together.
+These products are tested and approved to ensure you're buying products that provide value and work well together.

 The **Approved Products List (APL)** contains the official list of these tested products.
 There are currently two approved product cagtegories: